Roxy0923/EventPS-GUI-/README.md

 Copyright (c) 2023-2024 Bohan Yu.
 All rights reserved.

-EventPS is free software licensed under GNU Affero General Public License version 3 or latter.
+EventPS is free software licensed under the GNU Affero General Public License, version 3 or any later version.